-Spring break is a great time to bring the family to Richmond, with a full menu of kid-friendly activities and attractions throughout the city.
+Richmond residents, spring break is here and there is a full menu of kid-friendly activities and attractions for you to do throughout the city.
 No matter you kids' ages or ability levels, spring in Richmond is jam-packed with immersive, entertaining experiences for all.
 With help from this guide, your kids will have a spring break to remember – and so will you!

-For the kind of children who can’t get enough of nature, the Richmond Nature Park is definitely the place to go on March 18 and 25.
+For the kind of children who can’t get enough of nature, the Richmond Nature Park is definitely the place to go this spring break.

 Keen to explore more of Richmond’s natural side?
-Why not rent some bikes and cycle the city’s dedicated trails with your family?
+If you've all got bikes why not cycle the city’s dedicated trails with your family?
 Here are some route suggestions to get you started – and if you need an I-spy theme to keep everyone entertained, look out for some early spring blossoms during your excursion.

 There are also lots of easy-access walking trails to take your kids on in Richmond.
 And if you really want to have some fun while keeping everyone active, consider the city’s two dedicated geocaching options as well.